schultek/jaspr/.github/ISSUE_TEMPLATE/2_bug_report.md

 ---
-name: Bug Report
+name: I have discovered a bug within some jaspr package
-about: Create a report to help us improve
+about: You want to create a bug report to help us improve the framework.
 title: "fix: "
 labels: bug
 ---